Fed, and Powell, face a new world of risk in pivot to tighter policy

 Powell will testify Wednesday at 10 a.m.
 ET (1500 GMT) before the House Financial Services Committee and at the same time on Thursday before the Senate Banking Committee, one of the Fed chair's twice yearly congressional appearances coinciding with publication of a semiannual Fed review of monetary policy.

 The policy report was released last week, just two days after Russian forces invaded Ukraine, and included just one terse mention that "recent geopolitical tensions related to the Russia–Ukraine situation are a source of uncertainty in global financial and commodity markets."
-The focus of the report was on U.S. inflation, now running at triple the Fed's 2% target and, according to the document, at risk of remaining higher than desired unless more people start filling the record number of open jobs, and supply chains emerge from their pandemic backlog.
+The focus of the report was on U.S. inflation, now running at triple the Fed's 2% target and, according to the document, at risk of remaining higher than desired unless more people start filling the record number of open jobs, and supply chains work through a pandemic backlog.

-Powell is likely to keep much of his focus on inflation and the need for the Fed to begin raising interest rates from their current near zero level in response.
+Powell is likely to keep much of his focus on inflation and the need for the Fed to begin raising interest rates.

-The emergency setting is out of sync with the U.S. economy's comparatively fast exit from the pandemic-induced recession of 2020, with the gap between consumer inflation and the Fed's policy interest rate the widest on record as the central bank continues to fuel an economy enjoying fast growth, rising wages, strong consumer demand, and record demand for workers.
+The current emergency setting, effectively zero, is out of sync with the U.S. economy's comparatively fast exit from the pandemic-induced recession of 2020.
+The gap between consumer inflation and the Fed's policy interest rate is the widest on record as the central bank continues to stoke an economy enjoying fast growth, rising wages, strong consumer spending, and record demand for workers.

+But recent events may temper how fast the Fed tries to fill that gap.

-But analysts say Powell may well downplay the possibility the Fed approves a half-percentage point increase to kick off this round of rate hikes, widely expected at its March 15-16 meeting, in effect resolving an ongoing argument among his colleagues that sparked its own bout of volatility and showed some space between Fed officials.
+Analysts say Powell may downplay the possibility the Fed approves a half-percentage point increase to kick off this round of rate hikes at its upcoming meeting, in effect resolving an ongoing argument among his colleagues that sparked its own bout of volatility and showed some space between Fed officials.

 Traders in markets linked to the Fed's policy interest rate, spurred by high inflation and earlier comments from St. Louis Fed President James Bullard, were convinced as of Feb.
 10 that the Fed would approve a 50 basis point increase in the Federal Funds rate at this month's meeting.